 6. Clearly defined benefits and success criteria

 Success is open to multiple definitions and interpretations.
 One way to view success is the end result of providing sustainable benefits that support end-users.
 Frequently an HCM program is viewed as a simple clock upgrade system replacement that delivers no true value.
 Whether performing an upgrade or embarking upon a new system implementation, it is imperative to clearly define what the organizational benefits will be.
-They could be shortening recruitment time, reducing incident volumes (requests for information or technical), overtime optimization or a shortening of the payroll processing cycle.
+They could be shortening recruitment time, reducing incident volumes (requests for information or technical), overtime optimization, or shortening the payroll processing cycle.

 Too many success criteria can become overwhelming and a lack of success criteria will have you operating in a vacuum.
 Often, an HCM system is seen as an audit trail for a broader corporate initiative but HCM systems have standalone benefits that shouldn’t be ignored.
-The tangible benefits to your organization can easily be captured if metrics are defined in the forefront.
+The tangible benefits to your organization can easily be captured if metrics are defined at the forefront.

 An HCM blueprint gives management the ability to see not just how an organization is managing its workforce, but also how each process is functioning.
-In time, this data can lead to cost savings, increased labor margin and improvements in overall efficiency.
+In time, this data can lead to cost savings, increased labor margin, and improvements in overall efficiency.
 If the right stakeholders are engaged and brought together, it takes less than three months to define an HCM blueprint.
 Once established, the rest is straightforward with the outcomes of serving employees and employers alike.

 Interested in learning more about Learning & Talent Technology?